schandra8iri/IPL-corejava-app/README.md

 - Update players class to hold a list of Player
 -

+### TODO - Create toString methods for player class and players

-### TODO - Represent each player as object with attributes
+- Override the tostring method in player to return each player as string
+- Override the toString method in players to return string of all players

 -